bambuser/bambuser-livevideoshoppingplayer-sdk-ios/README.md

 When using `UIKit`, you can create a player like this:

 ```
-let player = LiveShoppingPlayerView(
+let player = LiveVideoShoppingPlayerView(
     configuration: playerConfiguration)
 ```

 You can then add the player anywhere in your app, resize it to fit your needs etc. Read more about configuration the player further down.

-You can also use the `LiveShoppingPlayerViewController` if you want to wrap the view.
+You can also use the `LiveVideoShoppingPlayerViewController` if you want to wrap the view.

 ### SwiftUI